g-bordoni/DesafioSyngenta/README.md

+Chalange
+===
+The task is available at the .docx file and the resolution is exposed in ProblemaDaReserva directory.

+Virtual Environment Issues
+===
+---
 Nearly empty Python3 project with a failing test!
-===
+---

 **Ensure that you have Python 3 installed and that your PIP installation points to it**